Fission310/newbie-education/java/04-java-files.md

 Do you notice anything happening after you compile? (_Hint: Look in your current directory._) The compiler creates a `.class` file that will be used during execution.

+__Every time you make a change to a java file, you will need to compile it again to see your changes when you run it.__

 ## Executing

 In terminal: